Colon (punctuation): Usage in English

 I guess I can say I had a rough weekend: I had chest pain and spent all Saturday and Sunday in the emergency room.

 Some writers use fragments (incomplete sentences) before a colon for emphasis or stylistic preferences (to show a character's voice in literature), as in this example:

 Dinner: chips and juice.
 What a well-rounded diet I have.

 The Bedford Handbook describes several uses of a colon.
 For example, one can use a colon after an independent clause to direct attention to a list, an appositive, or a quotation, and it can be used between independent clauses if the second summarizes or explains the first.
 In non-literary or non-expository uses, one may use a colon after the salutation in a formal letter, to indicate hours and minutes, to show proportions, between a title and subtitle, and between city and publisher in bibliographic entries.

 Luca Serianni, an Italian scholar who helped to define and develop the colon as a punctuation mark, identified four punctuational modes for it: syntactical-deductive, syntactical-descriptive, appositive, and segmental.

 Syntactical-deductive

 The colon introduces the logical consequence, or effect, of a fact stated before.

 There was only one possible explanation: the train had never arrived.

 Syntactical-descriptive

 In this sense the colon introduces a description; in particular, it makes explicit the elements of a set.

 I have three sisters: Daphne, Rose, and Suzanne.

 Syntactical-descriptive colons may separate the numbers indicating hours, minutes, and seconds in abbreviated measures of time.

 The concert begins at 21:45.

-The rocket launched at 09:15:05.
+The rocket was launched at 09:15:05.

 British English and Australian English, however, more frequently use a point for this purpose:

 The programme will begin at 8.00 pm.

 You will need to arrive by 14.30.

 A colon is also used in the descriptive location of a book verse if the book is divided into verses, such as in the Bible or the Quran: